oroinc/documentation/user_guide/workflow_management.rst

 	  The step position on the widget depends on the order only (e.g. 0,2,70).

 	  Steps with the same position are displayed in the order they have been performed.
-If a step with a smaller position value has been performed later, steps with higher position values are not displayed in the the widget."
+If a step with a smaller position value has been performed later, steps with higher position values are not displayed in the widget."
   "**Final**","The flag shall be checked for final steps of the flow"